-It may sound like the height of narcissism but I hosted a weekend for my 30th birthday this spring at a place that I love, called La Foce, in the Val d’Orcia.
+It may sound like the height of narcissism, but I hosted a weekend for my 30th birthday at a place I love, called La Foce, in the Val d’Orcia.
 It was the home of the author, Iris Origo, and has the most extraordinary garden in Italy (in my opinion).
 I hosted two dozen close friends for the weekend, culminating in a dinner on Saturday night in the famous garden, designed by Cecil Pinsent, with everyone dressed sensationally to my theme of ‘come as a pastel by Liotard’.

 A moment that defined or changed my career: